Security of information

 When using our services, you may be asked to confirm that we have an accurate contact number and mobile telephone number for you.
 This can be used to provide appointment details and other related information via SMS text messages.

 Data Protection Legislation (GDPR 2018, DPA 2018) gives you a right to access the information we hold about you on our records.
-Requests must be made in writing to The Operations Manager, CHS Healthcare, 1 Wrens Court, 53 Lower Queen Street, Sutton Coldfield, West Midlands, B72 1RT.
+Requests must be made in writing to The Information Governance Lead, CHS Healthcare, 1 Wrens Court, 53 Lower Queen Street, Sutton Coldfield, West Midlands, B72 1RT.
 We will provide your information to you within one month (this can be extended dependent on the complexity of the request) from receipt of your application:

 - A completed application form, containing adequate supporting information (such as your full name, address, date of birth, NHS number, etc.) to enable us to verify your identity and locate your records.